sehinde-gb/simply-blog/README.md

 ### This project has been developed using the Laravel Valet environment

+## Requirements

+You will need to create a simple blog application using Laravel.
+Please ensure your blog has the following functionality.

+1. All users’ blogs are publicly visible.
+2. Users must register an account to be able to create their own blog posts and leave comments.
+3. Registered users can only edit and delete their own blog posts.
+4. A blog post must include post title and body.

+Submission rules

+1. You will have two days to complete the code challenge.
+2. Please ensure all code is meets PSR12 standards (https://www.php-fig.org/psr/psr-12/).
+3. Please have your code in a public repository either on GitHub or BitBucket.

+### Database Schema
-### The project uses bigInt values instead of int values in place of the database schema
+This project uses Laravel 6 BigInt values instead of Integer values as defined in the database schema that was provided.

 git clone https://github.com/sehinde-gb/simply-blog.git